swirlai/swirl-search/docs/M365-Guide.md

 # Activate the Microsoft 365 SearchProviders

-The Swirl distribution includes pre-configured SearchProviders for Outlook Email, Calendar Events, OneDrive Files, SharePoint Sites, and Teams Chat.
+The SWIRL distribution includes pre-configured SearchProviders for Outlook Email, Calendar Events, OneDrive Files, SharePoint Sites, and Teams Chat.

 {: .warning }
 The local Teams app must already be open when clicking a Teams Chat result link in order for Teams to take you to the correct chat.